 The kosher salt in this recipe is essential for making the soap thick, like store-bought detergents.
 Without it, your soap will be watery and hard to use!
 And kosher salt is important – other kinds of salt will not have the same effect (I tried them :)).

-Get a Waterproof, Vinyl Label on Etsy!
+Get a Waterproof, Vinyl Label in My Etsy Shop!

 A Note About Dr. Bronner’s Sal Suds